NamesAreDifficult/EStoreProject/docs/DesignDoc.md

 our four main classes so far, we have InventoryContoller, InventoryDAO, InventoryFileDAO and Beef.
 Beef relies on none of the other components within the code, InventoryFileDAO and InventoryDAO only rely on beef, and InventoryController relies on Beef and InventoryDAO.
-Within the code base we have so far, since there is not much currently there, the only thing I could think of that would improve the low coupling of our current four classes is by changing the implementation of inventoryController to use a generic type and instantiating it by passing the Beef type to it to reduce the dependance and increase the modularity of the class.
+Within the code base we have so far, since there is not much currently there, the only thing we could think of that would improve the low coupling of our current four classes is by changing the implementation of inventoryController to use a generic type and instantiating it by passing the Beef type to it to reduce the dependance and increase the modularity of the class.
 The only issue